Air Pollution and its Effect on Bodies of Water

 Airborne pollutants are pollutants that are capable of contaminating air, land, and water.
 These pollutants can come from various sources but they originate primarily from factories and automobiles.
 Air pollutants are any substance that is present in the air which has the potential to damage life, ecosystems or property.
 Besides the air pollutants that humans would release, there are natural sources of air pollution as well.
 Volcanoes and forest fires are some examples of natural sources of air pollution.
 Nevertheless, humans release more air pollutants compared to natural sources.

 Air pollutants have a huge effect on the Earth’s waters especially the oceans.
 However, the relationship between air pollutants and the Earth’s waters is very complex.
 The process in which pollutants are deposited into the ocean is known as atmospheric deposition.
 Air pollutants with the highest potential to cause water quality degradation include nitrogen, mercury, combustion emissions, pesticides, and other heavy metals.
-All of the pollutants mentioned are capable of settling into bodies of water and damage the ecosystems present within them.
+All of the pollutants mentioned are capable of settling into bodies of water and damaging the ecosystems present within them.
 Moreover, they pose a risk to public health.
-Mercury is the most hazardous air pollutant because of the way they behave in the environment.
+Mercury is the most hazardous air pollutant because of the way it behaves in the environment.
 Air pollution is capable of causing short-term measurable damage to water quality.
 This occurs when hazardous chemicals would fall from the air as dust because of gravity or when the rain would wash the chemicals to the waterways which would eventually reach the oceans.
 Chemicals in the air may mix with the rain and fall down as acid rain.

 Various gases in the atmosphere could also mix with each other and turn into poisonous substances.
 These gaseous mixtures could also turn into acid rain or snow.
-For instance, nitrogen oxides, carbon dioxide, and sulphur dioxide, which are gases that are emitted by burning fossils fuels, can mix together with rain creating acid rain.
+For instance, nitrogen oxides, carbon dioxide, and sulphur dioxide, which are gases that are emitted by burning fossil fuels, can mix together with rain creating acid rain.
 Vehicles are not the only things that burn fossil fuels, fossil fuel power stations, and base metal smelting plants burn fossil fuels as well.
 Airborne chemicals may fall to the ground and into the ocean due to gravity.
 Falling rain could also absorb carbon and sulphur dioxide as it is falling and turn into acid rain.

 Acid rain is hazardous to the environment because it can damage both organic and inorganic matter.
 There have been cases where acid rain and/or acidic fog have significantly reduced trees’ foliage.
 Acid rain could also increase the amount of certain minerals that are present in the soil; aluminum is one of these minerals.
-To make matters worse, the acid rain could wash away the aluminum minerals and into water bodies like rivers, lakes, and ultimately into the oceans.
+To make matters worse, acid rain could wash away the aluminum minerals into water bodies like rivers, and lakes, and ultimately into the oceans.
 The aluminum minerals can clog the gills of aquatic animals, compete with calcium in their bodies, and cause deformities in their young which could lessen their survival rate and would ultimately reduce their population.

 Ocean water is normally slightly basic with an average pH of 7.8 to 8.1.
 However, researchers believe that the oceans have become slightly more acidic over the last century.
 Measuring this change is difficult because of the ocean’s large scale.
 Studies conducted on smaller water bodies revealed that as the water pH approaches 6.0 which is acidic, crustaceans, insects, and some plankton species may begin to disappear.
 If the water pH drops to 5.0, drastic changes in the plankton community would occur.
 This would allow less desirable species of mosses and plankton to dominate which may lead to reductions in fish populations.
 If this level of pH drop occurs in smaller lakes, the effect would be more drastic.
 The area with low pH would be devoid of fish, the bottom would be covered with undecayed material, and areas close to shore would be dominated by mosses.
-Acidification brought about by air pollution has a greater impact on land and in bodies of water that are smaller than the ocean.
+Acidification brought about by air pollution has a greater impact on land and bodies of water that are smaller than the ocean.

 The relationship between our oceans and the carbon dioxide that is released into the atmosphere is complex.
 Researchers from the Lawrence Livermore National Laboratory published an article which states that 80% of the carbon dioxide that is released into the atmosphere is absorbed by the oceans which would make them more acidic.
 This may not be ideal for the oceans but it is ideal for the atmosphere.
 When the oceans would absorb carbon dioxide, there would be fewer greenhouse gases in the atmosphere which aids in solving climate change.
 The oceans can act as a giant carbon sink.
 They have plankton, corals, algae and other photosynthetic bacteria which can convert the carbon dioxide that enters the ocean to oxygen through photosynthesis.
 Thus, it is unclear if this amount of carbon entering the oceans is a good thing or not.

-Air Pollution Threatens Phytoplanktons
+Air Pollution Threatens Phytoplanktons in Water

-Phytoplanktons may have a huge positive impact on Climate Change.
+Phytoplankton may have a huge positive impact on Climate Change.
 They are capable of reducing atmospheric carbon dioxide levels through photosynthesis.

 Air pollution can cause eutrophication or the process of accumulation of nutrients in the water.
 When eutrophication occurs algal bloom may soon follow.
 Large numbers of algae including phytoplanktons may die off.
 The subsequent decay process of the algae could deplete the oxygen in the water ultimately creating dead zones aptly named because any organism that needs oxygen to survive would die in these zones.